-In the first sentence, the Court gave a general definition of reparation, emphasizing that its function was the re-establishment of the situation affected by the breach.480 In the second sentence it dealt with that aspect of reparation encompassed by "compensation" for an unlawful act - that is, restitution or its value, and in addition damages for loss sustained as a result of the wrongful act.
+In the first sentence, the Court gave a general definition of reparation, emphasizing that its function was the re-establishment of the situation affected by the breach.451 In the second sentence, it dealt with that aspect of reparation encompassed by "compensation" for an unlawful act-that is, restitution or its value, and in addition damages for loss sustained as a result of the wrongful act.

 - (3) The obligation placed on the responsible State by article 31 is to make "full reparation" in the Factory at Chorzów sense.
-In other words, the responsible State must endeavour to "wipe out all the consequences of the illegal act and reestablish the situation which would, in all probability, have existed if that act had not been committed" through the provision of one or more of the forms of reparation set out in Chapter II of this Part. - (4) The general obligation of reparation is formulated in article 31 as the immediate corollary of a State's responsibility, i.e., as an obligation of the responsible State resulting from the breach, rather than as a right of an injured State or States.
-This formulation avoids the difficulties that might arise where the same obligation is owed simultaneously to several, many or all States, only a few of which are specially affected by in the breach.
-But quite apart from the questions raised when there is more than one State entitled to invoke responsibility, 482 the general obligation of reparation arises automatically upon commission of an internationally wrongful act and is not, as such, contingent upon a demand or protest by any State, even if the form which reparation should take in the circumstances may depend on the response of the injured State or States. - (5) The responsible State's obligation to make full reparation relates to the "injury caused by the internationally wrongful act".
+In other words, the responsible State must endeavour to "wipe out all the consequences of the illegal act and reestablish the situation which would, in all probability, have existed if that act had not been committed" through the provision of one or more of the forms of reparation set out in chapter II of this part. - The general obligation of reparation is formulated in article 31 as the immediate corollary of a State's responsibility, i.e. as an obligation of the responsible State resulting from the breach, rather than as a right of an injured State or States.
+This formulation avoids the difficulties that might arise where the same obligation is owed simultaneously to several, many or all States, only a few of which are specially affected by the breach.
+But quite apart from the questions raised when there is more than one State entitled to invoke responsibility, 453 the general obligation of reparation arises automatically upon commission of an internationally wrongful act and is not, as such, contingent upon a demand or protest by any State, even if the form which reparation should take in the circumstances may depend on the response of the injured State or States. - (5) The responsible State's obligation to make full reparation relates to the "injury caused by the internationally wrongful act".
 The notion of "injury", defined in paragraph 2, is to be understood as including any damage caused by that act.
-In particular, in accordance with paragraph 2, "injury" includes any material or moral damages caused thereby.
-This formulation is intended both as inclusive, covering both material and moral damage broadly understood, and as limitative, excluding merely abstract concerns or general interests of a State which is individually unaffected by the breach.
-"Material" damage here refers to damage to property or other interests of the State and its nationals which is assessable in financial terms.
-"Moral" damage includes such things as individual pain and suffering, loss of loved ones or personal affront associated with an intrusion on one's home or private life.
-Questions of reparation for such forms of damage are dealt with in more detail in Chapter II of this Part.
-484 - 480 Cf. P.-M. Dupuy, "Le fait générateur de la responsabilité internationale des États", Recueil des cours, vol. 188 (1984-V), p.
+In particular, in accordance with paragraph 2, "injury" includes any material or moral damage caused thereby.
+This formulation is intended both as inclusive, covering both material and moral damage broadly understood, and as limitative, excluding merely abstract concerns or general interests of a State which is individually unaffected by the breach.454 "Material" damage here refers to damage to property or other interests of the State and its nationals which is assessable in financial terms.
+"Moral" damage includes such items as individual pain and suffering, loss of loved ones or personal affront associated with an intrusion on one's home or private life.
+Questions of reparation for such forms of damage are dealt with in more detail in chapter II of this Part.455

+451 Cf. P.-M. Dupuy, "Le fait générateur de la responsabilité internationale des États", Collected Courses ...
+1984-V (Dordrecht, Martinus Nijhoff, 1986), vol. 188, p.
 9, at p.
-94, who uses the term "restauration". - 481 Factory at Chorzów, Merits, 1928, P.C.I.J., Series A, No. 17, p.
-47. - 482 For the States entitled to invoke responsibility see articles 42 and 48 and commentaries.
-For the situation where there is a plurality of injured States see article 46 and commentary. - 483 Although not individually injured, such States may be entitled to invoke responsibility in respect of breaches of certain classes of obligation in the general interest, pursuant to article 48.
-Generally on notions of injury and damage see B. Bollecker-Stern, Le préjudice dans la théorie de la responsabilité internationale (Paris, Pedone, 1973); B. Graefrath, "Responsibility and damage caused: relations between responsibility and damages", Recueil des cours, vol. 185 (1984-II), p.
-95; A. Tanzi, "Is Damage a Distinct Condition for the Existence of an Internationally Wrongful Act?", in M. Spinedi & B. Simma (eds.), United Nations Codification of State Responsibility (New York, Oceana, 1987), p.
-1; I. Brownlie, System of the Law of Nations: State Responsibility (Part I) (Oxford, Clarendon Press, 1983), pp. 53-88. - 484 See especially article 36 and commentary.
+94, who uses the term restauration.

+453 For the States entitled to invoke responsibility, see articles 42 and 48 and commentaries.
+For the situation where there is a plurality of injured States, see article 46 and commentary.